Configuration¶

 tnh-setup --skip-env # Skip API key check

-tnh-setup --skip-prompts # Skip prompt download
+tnh-setup --skip-prompts # Skip prompt setup guidance

 This will: